ariesteam/ariesteam.github.com/modules/soil.markdown

 ### At a glance
 ----------------

-**Sediment delivery as a beneficial or detrimental service:** Sediment regulation can be classified as either a beneficial or detrimental service, depending on whether the user benefits from or is harmed by sediment delivery.
+**Sediment delivery as a provisioning or preventive benefit:** Sediment regulation can be classified as either a [provisioning or preventive benefit](http://www.sciencedirect.com/science/article/pii/S2212041612000174), depending on whether the user benefits from or is harmed by sediment delivery.
 Running the sediment flow model allows the user to map spatial connections between sources of sediment, areas that promote sediment deposition, and users that benefit from or are harmed